mostlyuseful/gguf-tensor-overrider-py/README.md

 - `--context <number>`: Context size for the model (default: 2048).
 - `-ctk <type>`: KV cache K data type (default: f16).
 - `-ctv <type>`: KV cache V data type (default: f16).
 - `--gpu-percentage <index=percentage,...|percentage>`: Comma-separated list of GPU indices with their respective percentages of VRAM to use for tensor overrides.
 If a single percentage is provided, it applies to all GPUs not overridden by index.
+Defaults to 90% if not specified (corresponds to `--gpu-percentage 90`).
 - `--help`: Show help message and exit.
 - `--version`: Show version information and exit.
 - `--verbose`: Enable verbose output for debugging purposes.